-Choices are not the problem with Innovate glass counters.
-The challenge might be deciding which one is the best for you.Here is an overview of your color, finish lighting, hardware and bottom substrate options.
+Choices aren't a problem with Innovate glass counters.
+The challenge can be deciding which is best for you.Here's an overview of color, lighting, hardware and bottom substrate options.

-Our cast glass and flat glass counters can be custom colored on the bottom surface to match or contrast any room decor.
-Choose from 28 standard colors or even color match to your specific Sherwin Williams or Benjamin Moore paint selection.
+Our flat glass counters can be custom colored on the bottom surface to match or contrast any room decor.
+Choose from 28 standard colors or color match to your Sherwin Williams or Benjamin Moore paint selection.

 Finish Options for the Bottom Surface of Cast and Flat Glass

-While many glass countertops have a clear (or no additional finishing technique on the bottom surface) and are basically art pieces by themselves, finishes at the bottom can enhance privacy (frosted glass), provide a pop of color (back painted glass) or provide a way to highlight one of a kind images.
+While glass countertops can be flat at the bottom, textures at the bottom can enhance privacy (frosted glass), provide a pop of color (back painted glass) or provide a way to highlight one of a kind images.
 The 3 finish options include:

-1) Frosted glass – If your goal is to have subtle obscurity to your countertop the frosted process is a wonderful look.
+1) Frosted glass – If your goal is to have subtle obscurity for your countertop the frosted process is a wonderful look.

 2) Back painted glass – Using a unique chemically fused paint application process our glass counters can have color which is built to last.

 3) Digitally imagery – Transform your room by adding digital images to the bottom surface of a flat glass countertop.
 Images which are greater than 300 dpi (dots per inch) work best.